ngs923/geve/README.md

 Due to a cyberattack on our university’s network, the gEVE database (http://geve.med.u-tokai.ac.jp) is currently unavailable.

-To ensure continued access to the data, we have created this git repository temporally as an alternative access point.
+To ensure continued access to the gEVE data, we have created this git repository temporally as an alternative access point.
 All data can be accessed through the folders below.

 ## gEVE version 1.1 raw data